alsyundawy/GamingTweaks/Research/Research.md

 ## AMD (AGESA) BIOS overview & download links
-* [AMD AGESA Bios collections thread (computerbase.de)](https://www.computerbase.de/forum/threads/sammelthread-amd-agesa-uebersicht-aller-bios-versionen.1902983/) - Overview of all AGESA BIOS updates, the website is in german but it's easy to understand, jutst follow your vendor and mobo and check if there is a link on the right side of the chart or not.
+* [AMD AGESA Bios collections thread (computerbase.de)](https://www.computerbase.de/forum/threads/sammelthread-amd-agesa-uebersicht-aller-bios-versionen.1902983/) - Overview of all AGESA BIOS updates, the website is in German but it's easy to understand, just follow your vendor and mobo and check if there is a link on the right side of the chart or not.

 ## Controller guides
 - [Connect the Nintendo Switch Pro Controller to Windows](https://www.gameaccesory.com/post/how-to-connect-your-pro-controller-to-your-pc-infographic)